-TeenHelp has four primary ways by which you can get advice on our site.
+TeenHelp is a peer support community and listening service.
+We have multiple ways you can get advice on our site along with lots of resources to help you find the answers you need.
 Each is slightly different and has its own benefits and limitations.
-Below you can find information about each of our methods of advice and a quick comparison table to help you decide which one is most suited to you (you can use as many of them as you would like to).
+Below you can find information about each of our methods of advice to help you decide which one is most suited to what you need (you can use as many of them as you would like to).

 Reaching out can be difficult, and some people struggle with when to ask for help and how to go about doing so.
 The following will discuss when and how to reach out, as well as the benefits of asking for help.

 You should ask for help when you're ready.
 There is no rush, take your time and only share what you want to when you feel ready to.

 If what you are going through is taking up a lot of your thoughts or decreasing your quality of life.
 Now might be the time if it's consuming your life.
 You should seek help immediately if you feel you are a danger to yourself or others.
 If you are in a crisis now, look at the 'Currently in crisis' section of TeenHelp's Safety Zone (click here).

 Choose someone you trust to reach out to.
 It is very important to choose someone you trust to confide in, as it is likely you are planning to share deeply personal information.
 If you want to build up trust with someone while working on easing your anxiety about confiding in someone, try slowly introducing small topics before you get into the larger one you'd like to discuss.
 On TeenHelp we will always protect your privacy, for more information to reassure you see our Safety Zone (click here).

 Consider how you would like to tell someone.
 While some people are comfortable with verbally sharing information, others are not.